Relative Ding and $K$-stability of toric Fano manifolds in low dimensions: Lists of uniform relative Ding stability of toric Fano manifolds

-Finally we classify uniformly relatively Ding polystable toric Fano fourfolds as well as unstable ones.
-The result is that among all toric Fano fourfolds ($124$ isomorphism classes), there are 49 types of uniformly relatively Ding polystable ones, while the remaining 75 types are relatively Ding unstable.
+Now we verify relative Ding stability of toric Fano fourfolds.
+Among all $124$ isomorphism classes of toric Fano fourfolds, we see that there are $49$ classes of toric Fano fourfolds which are uniformly relatively Ding stable, while the remaining $75$ classes are relatively Ding unstable.

+In dimension four, there are at least three examples of toric Fano manifolds which are relatively $K$-stable, but they are relatively Ding unstable.
+The geometric description of these manifolds are $X=\mathbf P_{\mathbf P^3}(\mathcal O\oplus \mathcal O(k))$ which are labeled $B_1$ and $B_2$ for $k=3$ and $2$, respectively.
+The proof is similar to it of Proposition $\ref{prop:B1}$, and details are left it to the reader.